ibexa/documentation-developer/docs/pim/products.md

 You can choose between two available types: `Physical` and `Virtual`:

-- `Physical` - a tangible products with assigned stock.
+- `Physical` - tangible products with assigned stock.
 They can use measurement attributes.
 They require shipment in the online purchase process.
 Examples: heaters, laptops, phones.
-- `Virtual` - a non-tangible items.
+- `Virtual` - non-tangible items.
 They can be sold individually, or as part of a product bundle.
 They do not require shipment in the online process.
 Examples: memberships, services, warranties.

 ## Product attributes